MdeMaic/Diamonds_MachineLearning_Project/README.md

 ## Results
 ![Result table](/outputs/img/results.png)

-As it can be appreciated, the best solution addresed is the Polynomic Random Forest Regressor.
+As it can be appreciated, the best solution addressed is the Polynomic Random Forest Regressor.
 These are the plots that demmonstrate the relationship between the true and the predicted values
 ### Plot
 ![Result plot](/outputs/img/result_plot.png)